Malola2015/planningCourse/assignments/pathplanning/PRA2.md

 5. Implement the Manhattan and Euclidean heuristics for A*/Theta*.
 Both functions take the initial and final points as tuples (X, Y) and must return a float with the heuristic value.

 6. Run the 3 algorithms and compare the results, changing when appropriate the heuristic.

+7. Optionally, you can define other heuristics such as the octal distance.

 ### Integration